ldimbe20/Food-Finder/README.md

 APPLICATION OVERVIEW:
-Everything is at a click of a button so why not be able to access your friend and family members food restrictions that way as well?
+Everything is at a click of a button so why not be able to access your friend and family members food allergies that way as well?
-With Allergy Alert you can create profiles that store allergy information to be viewed when needed.
+With Forbidden Food Finder you can create profiles that store allergy information to be viewed when needed.

 PRIMARY FEATURES:
 The user can register and login with an email and a password The user can create a friend/family members food profile The user can manually assign a food to a profile
-The user can assign a food severity level to a profile The user can DELETE  a profile on a page
+The user can assign a food severity level to a profile The user can delete a profile on a page

 TARGET AUDIENCE:
-The target audience is anyone who needs to keep track of someone with food allergies.
-This would be ideal for teachers, camp counselors, and parent who may prep food for large groups of people.
+The target audience is anyone who who needs to keep track of multiple people with food allergies.
+This would be ideal for teachers, camp counselors, and parents who may prep food for large groups of people.

 GETTING STARTED: